On a certain approach to quantum homogeneous spaces: Abstract

 \section{Abstract}

 We propose a definition of a quantum homogeneous space of a locally compact quantum group.
-We show that classically it reduces to the notion of homogeneous spaces, giving rise to an operator algebraic characterization of the transitive group actions.
-On the quantum level our definition goes beyond the quotient case providing a framework which, besides the Vaes' quotient of a locally compact quantum group by its closed quantum subgroup (our main motivation) is also compatible with, generically non-quotient, quantum homogeneous spaces of a compact quantum group studied by P. Podle\'s as well as the Rieffel deformation of G-homogeneous spaces.
+We show that classically it reduces to the notion of a homogeneous spaces.
+On the quantum level our definition goes beyond the quotient case.
+It provides a framework which, besides the Vaes' quotient of a locally compact quantum group by its closed quantum subgroup (our main motivation) is also compatible with, generically non-quotient, quantum homogeneous spaces of a compact quantum group studied by P. Podle\'s as well as the Rieffel deformation of G-homogeneous spaces.
 Finally, our definition rules out the paradoxical examples of the non-compact quantum homogeneous spaces of a compact quantum group.

-\begin{section}{Introduction} Although the theory of locally compact quantum groups is already well established (see \cite{KV}, \cite{MNW}), the quantum counterpart of the transitive group actions is not yet known.
+\begin{section}{Introduction} Although the theory of locally compact quantum groups is already well established (see \cite{KV}, \cite{MNW}), the quantum counterpart of the quantum homogeneous space is not yet known.
 One aspect of quantum homogeneous spaces which is not thoroughly understood is related with the Vaes' construction \cite{Vaes} of the quotient of a locally compact quantum group group by its closed quantum subgroup: in order to prove the existence of the quantum quotient, the regularity of a given quantum group is needed.
 The second difficulty is related with the non-quotient type of a generic quantum homogeneous space which is expected since the construction of Podle\'s spheres in \cite{Pod}.

 In the case of compact quantum groups the situation considerably simplifies.
 It easy to realize that the quantum counterpart of a transitive group action is provided by the concept of ergodic coaction (see \cite{BF}, \cite{Pod}).
 Adopting this view point, the harmonic analysis on the homogeneous spaces may be extended to the quantum setting.
 A quantum counterpart of a given classical result may happen to be not totally straightforward which is exemplified by the following surprising fact: the multiplicity of an irreducible subrepresentation entering a quantum homogeneous space, though always finite, may exceed the classical dimension of this representation - for the explicit examples we refer to \cite{VaesErg}.
 In order to formulate the quantum version of the discussed inequality the quantum dimension was introduced in \cite{BF}.
 In spite of some subtleties, the theory of quantum homogeneous spaces of compact quantum groups is satisfactory.